crispybaconsrl/ios-pokedex-exercise-buddybank/README.md

 - ❌ Add some accessibility features
 - ❌ Write Unit and UI Tests:
 	**Unfortunately I didn't have time to implement the tests. again, they can be implemented quite quickly and correctly thanks to dependency injection**

+### Plus tasks

+- ✅ Theme manager:
+	I implemented a basic theme manager which help programmer to set app colors and sizes.
+Is intended to be a demonstration, it could be definitely improved managing fonts/font sizes too.
+- ❌ Translations:
+	**To develop a perfect app I should manage language translations, creating Localizable.strings and filling with related key/value**
+- ❌ Search on pokemons:
+	**I add a search component using UICollectionReusableView for UICollectionView.elementKindSectionHeader.
+The flow is quite completed, there is a bug on which I have no time to investigate (search bar resign first responder once I trigger reloadData().
+I could have tried using 2 sections, first one for the searchBar, second one for pokemon items and reload the second one section only**